-F-1 and J-1 student visa holders are REQUIRED to purchase Missouri S&T student health insurance as a part of the enrollment and registration process each term.
-F-2 dependents enrolled in classes at the Applied Language Institute and/or Missouri S&T are also required to purchase Missouri S&T student health insurance.
-The student is billed automatically upon registration for classes.
+F-1 and J-1 student visa holders are REQUIRED to purchase insurance through the University of Missouri / Missouri S&T as a part of the enrollment and registration process each term.
+F-2 dependents enrolled in classes at the Applied Language Institute and/or Missouri S&T are also required to purchase insurance through University of Missouri / Missouri S&T. The student is billed automatically upon registration for classes.

-J-1 scholars and J-2 dependents are REQUIRED to meet insurance coverage requirements for the durations of their stay in the United States.
-J-1 scholars are required to complete a J-1 Department of State Mandatory Insurance Certification form that acknowledges that the scholar understands the below health insurance requirements:
+J-1 scholars and J-2 dependents are also REQUIRED to meet insurance coverage requirements for the duration of their stay in the United States.
+J-1 scholars are required to complete a J-1 Department of State Mandatory Insurance Certification form that acknowledges the scholar understands the health insurance requirements described below:

 - Medical benefits of a least U.S. $100,000 USD per person per accident or illness.

 - Repatriation of remains in the amount of $25,000 USD.

 - Expenses associated with medical evacuation in the amount of $50,000 USD.